Improving Oral Health For Patients With Alzheimer’s Disease Or Related Disorders (ADRD)

 While it’s alarming that someone develops Alzheimer’s every minute in the United States today, this rate has the potential to double by 2050.
 The rapidly increasing presence of such a debilitating disease raises serious concerns regarding healthcare costs and the availability of effective treatment options.
 As a result, we are already seeing inadequacies in dental care for patients with Alzheimer’s.

-Poor training and strained communication are among the most prominent reasons dental pain among nursery home residents with Alzheimer’s goes undetected, and therefore untreated.
+Poor training and strained communication are among the most prominent reasons dental pain among nursing home residents with Alzheimer’s goes undetected, and therefore untreated.

 But the problem is a multi-faceted dilemma, one that will require the awareness and cooperation of patients, caregivers and dental professionals to overcome.